RyanParsley/antiochDocumentation/source/advanced/index.md

 >millions of websites and applications.
 It’s built, used, and supported
 >by an active and diverse community of people around the world."
 > &mdash;[Drupal.org](http://drupal.org)

 [AntiochCollege.org](http://antiochcollege.org) was built on a platform called [Drupal](http://drupal.org/).
 You may have heard of it referred to as a Content Management System (or CMS).
-Basically it's piece of software that handles a lot of the heavy lifting of making complicated websites, so all you have to do is type in the write box and everything just works.
+Basically it's piece of software that handles a lot of the heavy lifting of making complicated websites, so all you have to do is type in the right box and everything just works.